 Failing to Register As A Sex Offender

 If a person is convicted of a sex crime, he or she must follow all relevant registration requirements.
 If he or she fails to do so, that person will face additional criminal charges.

-Any of these charges are serious in nature, and all of them would be considered felonies in regards to sentencing requirements.
-If you have been charged with any crime relating to the information above, the first thing you need to do is contact Scott and Medling, P.A. for a consultation.
+Any of these charges are serious in nature, and all of them would be considered felonies in regard to sentencing requirements.
+If you have been charged with any crime relating to the information above, the first thing you need to do is contact Scott & Medling, PA for a consultation.

 An experienced criminal defense attorney will be able to guide you through this stressful and sometimes-complicated process, and your future freedom will depend on your ability to properly defend yourself.
 Contact the firm today.